 - Explore topics related to philanthropy, volunteerism and fundraising

-Love Library at the University of Nebraska-Lincoln is a Cooperating Collection, serving the citizens of Nebraska and the region.
+Love Library at the University of Nebraska-Lincoln is a Network Site, serving the citizens of Nebraska and the region.
 The staff at the Reference Desk on 2nd floor can answer many questions about grants and foundations.

-To schedule individual or group training, contact the Coordinator of the Cooperating Collection, Robert Bolin, at email@example.com, 402-472-4418
+To schedule individual or group training, contact the point of contact for the Network Site, Robert Bolin, at email@example.com, 402-472-4418

 Love Library offers two comprehensive FC online resources that allow grant seekers to identify the foundations most likely to fund their grant proposals.
 Access is free but limited to the Love Library building.